 When should child dental care begin?

-Most pediatric dentist will agree that regular dental care should begin by one year of age, with a dental check up at least twice each consecutive year for most children.
+A pediatric dentist will agree that regular dental care should begin by one year of age, with a dental check-up at least twice each consecutive year for most children.
 Some children may need more frequent evaluations and care.
 In accordance with this recommendation, the following dental checklist for infants and toddlers has been provided by the American Academy of Pediatric Dentistry.

 Birth to 6 months of age: